piskareviv/blog_aux_ntt_1/main.md

 I execute `cpupower frequency-set -d 3.0ghz -u 3.0ghz` before benchmarks to (attempt to) fix CPU frequency for better accuracy.
 Code is available at [github](https://github.com/piskareviv/blog_aux_ntt_1).
 You can try running all the benchmarks on your own machine with `run_all.sh` script.
-Vertical dotted lines mark sizes of L1, L2 and L3 caches in `u32`s.
+Vertical dotted lines on plots mark sizes of L1, L2 and L3 caches in `u32`s.

 ## The task